wajihawaseem05/fuzzy-employer-matching/README.md

 - Token-sort ratio was chosen over a plain Levenshtein ratio because employer names often have reordered words across sources (e.g.
   `"Harborview Insurance Group"` vs. `"Harborview Insurance Grp"`).
-- This is a **name-based** match only — it does not use address, industry code, or other identifying fields, since the original sources did not reliably share those either.
+- This is a **name-based** match only, it does not use address, industry code, or other identifying fields, since the original sources did not reliably share those either.
 - At full scale (82K+ rows against several million), the same logic was